Nick-Kurt-Butler/NLP-WiC/Readme.md

   <img align="center" src="https://github.com/Nick-Kurt-Butler/NLP-WiC/blob/final/epoch 2.png"/>
 </p>

+To Run Code:

+Use the RoBerta.ipynb file to run the finalized code.

 Our end model was heavily based upon the code shown by resource 1.
 We used the code shown by resource 1 and proceeded to change parameters and use our own training, testing, and value data.
 We went through step-by-step in the code and made alterations to what we believed could be improved, overall focusing on learning how a WiC model can be implemented and how the parameters can be changed to affect the output.